Azure/azure-quickstart-templates/301-parameterized-linked-templates/detail/complexvariables.md

 # Using Variables to Centralize Configurable Elements

-#TODO Update Docs Once Template Passes Validation

-The variables section in this sample's [azuredeploy.json](../azuredeploy.json#L137-L285) is used mostly to create lookup tables that are used to alter the deployment configuration based on the user's selections.
+The variables section in this sample's [azuredeploy.json](../azuredeploy.json#L192-L341) is used mostly to create lookup tables that are used to alter the deployment configuration based on the user's selections.
 Several examples are described below.

 The variable `AvailabilitySetFaultDomain` is used to allow selection of the number of fault domains for Availability Sets based on the maximum number for the deployment region:
 ```